-In October of 1983, the world’s first operational stealth aircraft took to the skies under cover of both physical and metaphorical darkness.
-This new jet, dubbed the F-117 Nighthawk, would revolutionize America’s approach to air warfare, pivoting away from the higher and faster mantra that had dominated much of the Cold War, and toward the doctrine of stealth.
-As of its introduction in 1983, being sneaky became more important than being powerful in military aviation.
-While this technical frontier was first explored by the U.S. Air Force, by the time the Nighthawk was on duty prowling the sky, the U.S. Navy wanted a stealth platform all their own.
+In October 1983, the world’s first operational stealth aircraft took to the skies under cover of both literal and figurative darkness.
+This new jet, dubbed the F-117 Nighthawk, would revolutionize America’s approach to air warfare, pivoting away from the “higher and faster” mantra that had dominated much of the Cold War, and toward the doctrine of stealth.
+After the concept’s introduction in 1983, being sneaky became more important than being powerful in military aviation.
+While this technical frontier was first explored by the U.S. Air Force, by the time the branch’s Nighthawk was on duty prowling the sky, the U.S. Navy also wanted a stealth platform all its own.

-On 13 January 1988, a joint team from McDonnell Douglas and General Dynamics was awarded a development contract for what was to become the A-12 Avenger II, not to be confused with Lockheed’s proposed A-12 of the 1960s, which sought to arm an SR-71 sibling jet with air-to-air weapon systems.
-Once completed, the Navy’s A-12 would have been a flying wing-design reminiscent of Northrop Grumman’s B-2 Spirit or forthcoming B-21 Raider, though much smaller.
+On 13 January 1988, a joint team from McDonnell Douglas and General Dynamics was awarded a development contract for what was to become the A-12 Avenger II (not to be confused with Lockheed’s proposed A-12 of the 1960s, which sought to arm an SR-71 sibling jet with air-to-air weapon systems).
+Once completed, the Navy’s A-12 would have been a flying-wing design reminiscent of Northrop Grumman’s B-2 Spirit or B-21 Raider, though much smaller.

 A new aircraft for a new approach to air warfare